-Advisors
+2. Advisors

 Each student chooses or is assigned an advisor who advises the student concerning academic and social issues.
 The student meets with their advisor during advisory time each week.
 Throughout the year each student will have the opportunity to have individual conferences with the advisor.
-The relationship is considered a private one, and faculty members are discouraged from divulging personal information unless authorized by the student.
-The only exception, following state law, is if the advisor has reason to believe that the health or safety of a student is in jeopardy, in which case the student may be notified of the planned disclosure of information in advance.
+The relationship is considered a private one, and advisors are discouraged from divulging personal information unless authorized by the student.
+The only exception is if the advisor has reason to believe that the health or safety of the student or others is in jeopardy.
 Advisors are included in most parent/teacher conferences and can be consulted in disciplinary processes involving an advisee.
 Advisors may be asked to collect assignments for students who are absent for a long period of time.
 (See Making up Missed Work).